TheIRGurus/Workshops/Artifact Enrichment Playbook/Lab-Guide.md

 ---

-### Step 2: *Installing LDAP and Active Directory Functions for SOAR Application*
+#### Step 2: *Installing LDAP and Active Directory Functions for SOAR Application*

-- Once properly authenticated to XDR, you should see a screen similar to below:
+- Once properly authenticated to QRadar Suite, you should see a screen similar to below:

   ![Tech Bootcamp Lab Infrastructure](images/cp4s-menu-dropdown.png)